-Payment of the term bill may be made in person or by mail.
+Payment of the semester bill may be made in person or by mail.
 Checks or money orders should be made payable to Keystone College.
-The College also accepts VISA, MasterCard, Discover, and American Express credit cards.
-Credit card payment can be made using the MyKC portal or in Student Central located on the first floor of Ward Hall.
+The College also accepts VISA, MasterCard, Discover, and American Express credit cards and debit cards.
+Credit and debit card payments can be made using the MyKC portal or in Student Central located on the first floor of Ward Hall.